Laveen, Phoenix: Dee Cheatham

 By 1941, the Cheathams' dairy operation had outgrown their farm, so they bought 360 acre of land south of Baseline Road, between 43rd and 51st Avenues.
 While constructing the dairy, the Cheathams had to clear the site of mesquite and rattlesnakes.
 Once complete, it was one of the larger dairies in Arizona and used registered Holstein cattle.

 The Cheathams grew their own hay on nearby land for the operation, and originally used a large herd of Belgian and Suffolk Punch draft horses to pull the hay mowers, rakes, baler, and wagons.
 Although tractors eventually took over most of the work, the horses were still used for feeding the dairy herd until the operation was shut down in 2003, and the family sold most of the land to developers.

-Dee died May 23, 1964 and Shelton's death was January 13, 1954.
-Both of them were interred at Greenwood Memory Lawn Cemetery, where most of the Cheatham family have been interred.
+Dee died on May 23, 1964 and was preceded in death by Shelton, whom died on January 13, 1954.
+The brothers were interred at Greenwood Memory Lawn Cemetery, where most of the Cheatham family have been interred.